Timeyin parked his car at the restaurant, pulled down the driver-side visor, and checked himself.

 “How?”
 Femi shot back, his anger growing.

-“You know that when a man wants a woman, but is not ready to commit and she is, he will tell her what she wants to hear, and do what she wants him to do so that he can get her.
-I know you.
-You can lie to yourself if you want but you can’t lie to me.”
-Timeyin responded, his tone even but firm.
+“You know that when a man wants a woman, but is not ready to commit and she is, he will tell her what she wants to hear, and do what she wants him to do so that he can get her. ” Timeyin responded, his tone even but firm.

 “I was dating her exclusively.
 If that is not the definition of commitment, I don’t know what is.”
 Femi insisted, tugging at a loose piece of thread on his bandage.